Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Scalloped Potatoes and Rutabaga with Pork Chops Thyme and Cheddar Cheese

-I have become very fond of rutabagas.
-And they shine in this casserole of Scalloped Potatoes and Rutabaga with Pork Chops Thyme and Cheddar Cheese.
+And they shine in this casserole of Scalloped Potatoes and Rutabagas with Pork Chops Thyme and Cheddar Cheese.
 Colder days mean heartier meals are needed.
-And tonight we had our first snowfall, and this dinner really hit the spot.
-Root vegetables find their way to our table often.
+Tonight was quite chilly, and this dinner really hit the spot.
+Root vegetables find their way onto our table often.
 And for good reason, root vegetables keep well, are nutritious and they taste great.
+And when they are in their prime we enjoy them often!

-Pork Chops with Scalloped Potatoes were served in my childhood home, and I still enjoy that delicious combination.
+Truth be told, rutabagas are not glamorous.
+But they are earthy and delicious.
+They are a natural and delicious addition to any potato dish.
+Pork Chops with Scalloped Potatoes were often served in my childhood home, and I still enjoy that delicious combination.
 But I love the added rutabagas in this version!
-Along with the Scalloped Potatoes and Rutabaga with Pork Chops Thyme and Cheddar Cheese, we enjoy applesauce and buttered peas on the side.
+Along with our dinner of Scalloped Potatoes and Rutabagas with Pork Chops Thyme and Cheddar Cheese, we enjoy applesauce and buttered peas on the side.

 Ingredients needed for this recipe: